Individual Privacy Accounting via a Renyi Filter

 \subsection{Overview of main results}

-It is straightforward to measure the worst-case effect of a specific data point on a given analysis in terms of any of the divergences used to define differential privacy.
-One can simply replace the supremum over all datasets in the standard definition of (removal) differential privacy with the supremum over datasets that include that specific data point (see Def.~\ref{def:stronger-ind-privacy}).
-Indeed, such a definition was given in the work of \citet{ebadi2015differential} and a related definition is given by \citet{wang2019per}.
+It is feasible to measure the worst-case effect of a specific data point on a given analysis in terms of any of the divergences used to define differential privacy.
+One can simply replace the supremum over all datasets in the standard definition of (removal) differential privacy with the supremum over datasets that include that specific data point (see Definition~\ref{def:stronger-ind-privacy}).
+Indeed, such a definition is given by \citet{ebadi2015differential} and a related definition is given by \citet{wang2019per}.
 However, a meaningful application of adaptive composition with such a definition immediately runs into the following technical challenge.
 Standard adaptive composition theorems require that the privacy parameter of each step be fixed in advance.
 For individual privacy parameters, this approach requires using the worst-case value of the individual privacy loss over all the possible analyses at a given step.
 Individual privacy parameters tend to be much more sensitive to the analysis being performed than worst-case privacy losses, and thus using the worst-case value over all analyses is likely to negate the benefits of using individual privacy losses in the first place.

-Thus the main technical challenge in analyzing composition of individual privacy losses is that they are themselves random variables that depend on the outputs of all the previous computations.
+Thus the main technical challenge in analyzing composition of individual privacy losses is that they are themselves random variables that depend on the outputs of all previous computations.
 More specifically, if we denote by $a_1,\dots,a_{t-1}$ the output of the first $t-1$ adaptively composed algorithms $\A_1,\dots,\A_{t-1}$, then the individual privacy loss of any point incurred by applying algorithm $\A_t$ is a function of $a_1,\dots,a_{t-1}$.
 Therefore, to tackle the problem of composing individual privacy losses we need to understand composition with \emph{adaptively-chosen} privacy parameters in general.
 We refer to this kind of composition as {\em fully adaptive}.